Benefits Comparison

 Quick Comparison: MERCOSUR vs Regular Residency

 Paraguay offers two primary residency pathways: the MERCOSUR agreement for citizens of Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, and Ecuador, and the regular residency governed by Ley 6984/22 for all other nationalities[1].
-The differences significantly impact timeline, cost, and complexity.
+The differences are in documentation, rights, and structure, not in timeline or cost.

 Factor MERCOSUR Regular Residency MERCOSUR Advantage

-Identity Document National ID OK Passport only No passport needed
+Identity Document National ID OK Passport required No passport needed

 Temporary Validity 2 years, non-renewable 2 years, renewable Must convert

-Path to Permanent 90-day window 21 months Faster conversion
+Path to Permanent 90-day window before expiry After 21 months Structured path

 MERCOSUR Residency Resources